Sidhi district: Rulers of Sidhi

 Ambikehs Pratap Singh (Chhote Sarkar odani), who was the younger brother of raja Tryambkesh Pratap Singh Bardi khatai, is a senior leader of the Madhyapradesh congress.

 Raja Kant Deo Singh of Bardi Khatai continues to live in the ancestral Haveli located on the banks of the Sone River.
 He is an active member of the Bharatiya Janata PartySidhi is a part of Madhya Pradesh.
 Sidhi is known for its natural environment, historical importance and cultural roots.
 Sidhi has a number of natural resources with the Sone River draining the district.

-Sidhi is the birthplace of Birbal.
+Sidhi is the birthplace of Birbal, and his career started in the court of Maharaja Ramchandra Singh of Rewa (princely state) before moving to Mughal Emperor Akbar's court.
 Located in the area is the Sanjay Tiger Reserve or Sanjay National Park that tells the magnificence of the white tiger birthplace there.
 There is also a park, Parsili.